Falcon Homeschool Program Wellness

 - A written doctor’s order (including drug name, dose, time, duration of treatment, doctor’s and parent’s signature).
-This includes all over-the-counter medication.
+This includes all over-the-counter medication and essential oils.
 The only exception is cough drops, which may be given with written parent permission.
+The physician may email the order to the school.
 PLEASE NOTE: The pharmacy label applied to the medication bottle will not suffice for a doctor’s order.

-- Medication, including cough drops, must be in the original bottle, complete with label.
+- Medication must be in the original bottle, complete with label.
 Medication cannot be given if it comes in a baggie, envelope, plain bottle, etc.

 - All medications must be kept in a locked cabinet in the health room.
-If a student must carry a medication on him or her, such as an inhaler, Epi-Pen or Diabetes supplies, the physician order must state this and the student must sign a self-carry contract.
+If a student must carry a medication on him or her, such as an inhaler, Epi-Pen or Diabetes supplies, the physician order must sta

 - The medications provided to the health room will not be available outside of school hours.
 For after school activities parents should discuss health conditions with the staff member who is in charge of that activity.
 We are happy to coordinate training of staff, but please be aware that staff does not have after school access to the health room supplies.

 All students must have current and up-to-date immunizations in order to participate in school.
-The only exception to this is if the parent signs an exemption for medical, religious, or personal reasons.
+The only exception to this is if the parent signs a yearly exemption for medical, religious, or personal reasons.